webappmet/boatline/README.md

-# Project assignment for Web applications Part 1, 2021
+# Project assignment for Web applications Part 2, 2021

 ### Group: 0221
-### Candidate numbers: 244, 247, 248
+### Candidate numbers: 442, 445, 446

 ## Description

 A web application for booking tickets for boat trips.
+The application has login mechanism for admin users, who can create new admin users and administration of routes, departures, cabins, prices and more.
+The application also logs all changes made to the database.
+Unit tests have been implemented on the server.

-The web application is developed with React based on JavaScript and Jquery on the frontend and ASP.NET Core on the backend with a database structure using Entity Framework code first.
+The web application is developed with React based on JavaScript frontend and ASP.NET Core on the backend with a database structure using Entity Framework code first.

 ## How to run